jessicaluong/pacman-js/README.md

 ### Frighten

-After Pac-Man consumes a power pellet, ghosts enter frighten mode.
-In this mode, Pac-Man can eat the ghosts without losing a life.
+After Pac-Man consumes a power pellet, ghosts enter frighten mode for a total of 10 seconds.
+They start blinking in the last 2 seconds of this mode.
+During frighten mode, Pac-Man can eat the ghosts without losing a life.

 <img alt="frighten_mode" src="https://github.com/jessicaluong/pacman-js/assets/96930184/4f2966d6-3fd0-44be-aa1e-b95b9ce85efe" width="696">